MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/quarantine.md

 To counter this potential exploitation, Windows Firewall will quarantine an interface until the system has successfully re-categorized the network and Windows Filtering Platform (WFP) has the correct filters applied for the updated interface configuration.
 During quarantine, all new inbound connections without exceptions are blocked to the machine.

-While the quarantine feature has long been a part of Windows Firewall, the feature’s behavior has often caused confusion for customers unaware of quarantine and its motivations.
+While the quarantine feature has long been a part of Windows Firewall, the feature behavior has often caused confusion for customers unaware of quarantine and its motivations.

 Ultimately, the goal of this document is to describe the quarantine feature at a high level and help network admins understand why the application traffic is sometimes blocked by quarantine.